b4n/geany-plugin.mk/README.md

 ## Usage as a developer

-To use `geany-plugin.mk`, the only absolutely required thing is to set the `PLUGIN` Make variable to the name of plugin the plugin to build.
+To use `geany-plugin.mk`, the only absolutely required thing is to set the `PLUGIN` Make variable to the name of the plugin to build.
 It will be the name of the plugin library file, with the library extension appended.

 You may also want to override the following: